-As a real estate lawyer in San Antonio, Texas, my firm proudly counts among our clients residential real estate brokers, farm and ranch real estate brokers, commercial real estate brokers, professional property managers, salespersons and non-licensed individuals working in the real estate trade.
-Some of the most common areas of representation are as follows:
+As a real estate lawyer in San Antonio, Texas, my firm proudly counts among our clients residential real estate brokers, farm and ranch real estate brokers, commercial real estate brokers, professional property managers, real estate sales agents and non-licensed individuals working in the real estate trade.
+Some of the most common areas of our representation of real estate professionals are as follows:

-Legitimate disputes sometimes arise over which broker was the “procuring cause” of a given sale or lease of real property.
+Legitimate disputes sometimes arise over which broker or agent was the “procuring cause” of a given sale or lease of real property.
 In other instances, unscrupulous clients or other real estate professionals purposely seek to avoid paying an earned commission.
-Sometimes, an unethical broker will refuse to honor a commission split agreement with his or her salesperson, or a broker seeks to enforce a verbal commission agreement.
+Sometimes, an unethical broker will refuse to honor a commission split agreement with his or her sales agent, or a broker seeks to enforce a verbal commission agreement.

-In many instances, we are able to pursue earned but unpaid real estate commissions on a contingency basis.
+In some instances, we are able to pursue earned but unpaid real estate commissions on a contingency basis.

 Defense of TREC Complaints – Professional Discipline